• Senior couple taking selfie

 Long-Term Benefits

-The results of cataract eye surgery are designed to be long-lasting.
+The results of cataract surgery are designed to be long-lasting.
 Because the clouded natural lens is permanently replaced with a clear intraocular lens, the improvement in vision is maintained for life.
 Many patients experience a greater level of independence, often requiring glasses less frequently than before surgery.
 With premium lenses, some patients can even enjoy clear vision at multiple distances without glasses.

 Cataract Surgery Costs & Insurance